pedrofracassi/multipaper-kubernetes/README.md

 # Multipaper Kubernetes

 Proof-of-concept Kubernetes setup for running a MultiPaper Minecraft Server that autoscales based on CPU usage.
-Not production-ready, but it works! :D
+Not production-ready, but it works! **Pull Requests are more than welcome!**

 ## Setup